lnurl/luds/spec.md

-`lnurl` is a bech32-encoded HTTPS query string which is supposed to help payer interact with payee and thus simplify a number of standard scenarios such as requesting incoming channels, withdrawing funds, doing atomic swaps etc.
+`lnurl` is a bech32-encoded HTTPS query string which is supposed to help payer interact with payee and thus simplify a number of standard scenarios such as requesting incoming channels, withdrawing funds, logging in etc.

-This example `lnurl`:
+An example `lnurl`:
 > https://service.com/api?q=3fc3645b439ce8e7f2553a69e5267081d96dcd340693afabe04be7b0ccd178df

 would be bech32-encoded as:
 > LNURL1DP68GURN8GHJ7UM9WFMXJCM99E3K7MF0V9CXJ0M385EKVCENXC6R2C35XVUKXEFCV5MKVV34X5EKZD3EV56NYD3HXQURZEPEXEJXXEPNXSCRVWFNV9NXZCN9XQ6XYEFHVGCXXCMYXYMNSERXFQ5FNS

-A QR encoded form:
+and presented as the following QR:

 ![A QR encoded LNUrl example](https://i.imgur.com/HbB7U1K.png)